pkra/peterkrautzberger.org/_posts/2013/2013-03-30-another-silly-experiment-mobile-apps-for-content-delivery.md

 Luckily for us, app developers these days have a similar problem and there is much innovation in mobile app frameworks that (aims to) make app development a "design once, compile everywhere" kind of thing.

 Why don't we go for a two pronged approach?
 Especially one that has been used successfully already: let's develop our content for standards like epub3, offer it as such -- DRM free, leaving it to the competent (possibly trained) user to use that file -- but also provide a comfortable version by wrapping an app around our (standard-driven) content?
 (And really, why not offer both for the same price.)
-In other words, why not do what [O'Reilly has done for years](http://www.aldiko.com/blog/28-oreilly-books-now-available-as-android-apps-using-aldiko-technology).
+In other words, why not do what [O'Reilly has done for years [Wayback Machine]](https://web.archive.org/web/20130310082142/http://www.aldiko.com/blog/28-oreilly-books-now-available-as-android-apps-using-aldiko-technology).

 Instead of waiting for yet another awesome but proprietary framework (like iBooks Author or Inkling), let's use an open source, standards oriented framework.